testing-archit/thedevs/README.md

 ## 🛠️ Getting Started

 ### Prerequisites
-- Node.js 20.x or higher
+- Node.js 24.x (use `nvm use` if you have nvm installed)
-- PostgreSQL database (Neon, Supabase, etc.)
+- PostgreSQL database (Neon, Supabase, local PostgreSQL, etc.)

 ### Installation